-$$R_t = \alpha + \beta W_t + \epsilon_t,$$
+$$R_t = \alpha + \beta W_t + \epsilon_t$$

-where $R_t$ is the close-to-close return and $W_t$ is the contemporaneous realized minimum temperature.
-Thus, the return and the minimum temperature are aligned in time.
-We consider this the benchmark model.
+where the return and the minimum temperature are aligned in time.
+We consider this the benchmark model, and it is equivalent to a regression on temperature surprises if there is no forecasting power.
 The clear problem with the linear model is that it imposes the same relation between returns and temperature at temperatures both above and below freezing.

-In contrast, an alternative specification, the piecewise linear model, estimates a number of linear relations, each for a different temperature bucket, where the dummy variable, $D{nt}$ , equals one for $W_t \in (W{min}^n, W{max}^n]$ and zero otherwise.
-Each return-temperature pair is placed in a temperature bucket and is used in estimation of the relevant coefficients $\alpha_n$ and $\beta_n$ .
+In contrast, an alternative specification, the piecewise linear model, accounts for the state dependence by estimating a number of linear relations, each for a different temperature bucket, where the dummy variable, D{nt} , equals one for $W_t \in (W{min}^n, W{max}^n]$ and zero otherwise.
+Each return-temperature pair is placed in a temperature bucket and is used in estimation of the relevant coefficients α_n and β_n .
 In theory, this model provides complete flexibility.
 Given enough data the econometrician can specify a large number of small buckets, effectively estimating the functional form of the relationship piece-by-piece.
-Note that we do not impose the restriction that the lines connect at the bucket borders.
+Note that we do not impose continuity of the return-weather function, that is, there is no the restriction that the lines connect at the bucket borders.